Is your major depressive disorder genetic?

 What is MTHFR depression?

 MTHFR depression refers to having one or more of the mthfr gene mutations.
+It is a form of clinical depression, a severe type of depression that significantly impacts a person’s emotional and physical well-being.
 That affects your ability to make and use your antidepressant neurotransmitters (brain chemicals) properly.
 Which leads to the symptoms associated with depression.
 Often it’s also caused by nutritional imbalances that are responsible for supporting good mental health.
 MTHFR depression is not unlike any other type of depression, symptoms of depression include as:

 Many people who experience depression often have no idea that their genes are responsible.
 If you have not been tested for mthfr gene mutations and you have been diagnosed with depression.
 Or you have a family history of depression, its best to get tested for mthfr.